Financial education: 9 in 10 teachers say it should be taught beyond maths

 Only 1 per cent of primary teachers believed their pupils had adequate financial skills, according to a Social Market Foundation poll earlier this year.
 Primary teachers said they did not have enough time to teach financial education, while many also cited a lack of resources and expertise.

-In today’s survey, 74 per cent of teachers said they felt Young Enterprise’s applied learning programmes - which include financial education - have a positive impact on pupil engagement.
+In a survey by Young Enterprise, 74 per cent of teachers said they felt the organisation’s applied learning programmes - which include financial education - have a positive impact on pupil engagement.

 The DfE has been contacted for comment.